Efficient Weighted Sampling via Score-based Generative Models: Background on SGMs

-The score-based generative modeling approaches aim to learn the score function of the target data distribution, $\nabla_{\rvx} \log q(\rvx)$.
-This is achieved through a parameterized model, typically implemented as a neural network, to approximate the true score function.
-A notable innovation in score-based generative modeling is the use of score functions for noise-perturbed data rather than relying solely on the score function of the original PDF.
-Learning the score function of noise-perturbed data enables the modeling of data generation as a Stochastic Differential Equation (SDE) and also leads to more robust training of the score function \cite{song2021score}.
-Specifically, a continuous-time noise perturbation process, or diffusion process, can be represented by the following SDE.
+Score-based generative modeling aims to learn the score function $\nabla_{\rvx} \log q(\rvx)$ of a target data distribution using a parameterized model, typically a neural network.
+A key innovation in SGM is to learn the score function of noise-perturbed data rather than the original distribution directly.
+This enables generative modeling via a backward Stochastic Differential Equation (SDE) and improves training and inference stability~\cite{song2021score}.
+Consider the following continuous-time diffusion process.